 What is artificial grass?
 It’s a great way to maintain a healthy-looking lawn without watering.
 With a onetime installation, you avoid all the future costs and hassles of irrigation and weeding.
 Plus, you get the guarantee that your lawn will look good no matter what.
 Keep reading for more information on installing artificial grass.

 Artificial Lawn Installation

 The first thing you want is a clear, level area.
-Remove any existing grass or vegetation, as well as 3-4 inches of topsoil.
-Pry out any rocks you may find, and remove or cap any sprinkler heads in the area.
+Remove any existing grass or vegetation, as well as 3 to 4 inches (8-10 cm.) of topsoil.
+Pry out any rocks you may find and remove or cap any sprinkler heads in the area.
 Apply a base layer of crushed stone for lasting stability.
 Compact and smooth your base layer with a vibrating plate or roller.
 Give the area a slight grade, sloping away from your house to improve drainage.
 Next, spray a weed killer and roll out a fabric weed barrier.
 Now your area is ready for artificial lawn installation.
 Make sure the area is completely dry before you proceed.

 Information for Installing Artificial Grass